alimohamed39/HateSpeechCls/README.md

 Careful interpretation of results

-This project was a valuable learning experience in understanding how NLP models behave beyond simple accuracy metrics.
+**This project was a valuable learning experience in understanding how NLP models behave beyond simple accuracy metrics.**

-Future Work

-Train on multiple hate speech datasets

-Try larger models (RoBERTa, DeBERTa)

-Use adversarial training

-Perform deeper error analysis